 I went back to school with my mom’s words on my inner tape recorder: I’m not different, I’m special.
 I can learn to talk without a stutter and then they will understand.

 Suddenly, I wasn’t speech-impaired.
 I was working on a challenge.
 Again, the reality had not changed; I still stuttered.
 But my perception of my speech impediment had changed.
 Another paradigm shifted, a new attitude created.
-And that attitude changed everything.
-I had a new weapon against the teasing and the mocking.
-I had a new attitude.
+And that changed everything.
+Now, I had a weapon against the teasing and the mocking: I had a new attitude.

-My mother taught me then and there that attitude is a choice.
+My mother taught me then and there on the front porch that afternoon that attitude is a choice.
 When I told her I couldn’t go back to school, she listened and understood what was contributing to that negative attitude.
 She was able to listen to the pain that fueled my fears and humiliation.
 She then gave me the opportunity to choose a new attitude.

-You have choice.
+You, too, have a choice.
 You can accept an attitude of humiliation and fear or you can take on an attitude of action.
 You can be a victim or a victor.
 You can let life run you over or you can take it on!

-She showed me a way out of fear and humiliation.
-That’s when we went back and got very clear on some things we had to do.
-She gave me insight and inspiration.
+My mother showed me a way out of fear and humiliation, and in doing so gave me insight and inspiration.
 She showed me that even as a small, insecure boy, I had the power to choose a better way.